 You’ve found a customer segment who really needs your product, developed a minimum viable version of your product and have launched to your market.
 Your customers are purchasing your product with roars of cheer and glee.
 What you do next is what you’ll be doing for the foreseeable future of your business; maintaining your product.
 While extremely important, maintenance of a single product can sometimes become repetitive.
-It can be great to switch gears”
+It can be great to switch gears from time to time.

 Many folks, when asked what they like, proclaim to know.
 Using movies as an example, many would say “I like action movies” or “I like a good comedy”.
 I don’t believe this is the most accurate response.
 Today, I’d like to unpack why I believe this.

 All too often we are faced with roadblocks, hurdles and limitations within everything we do.
 Whether it’s in our personal, work or digital lives, there are often items which stand in the way of us achieving our goals.
 Success, however, comes flooding through when we remove or refactor these limiting beliefs.
-Today, I’d like toContinue reading “Removing limitations to achieve success”

 In many perceptions, structure is synonymous with “boundaries”, “limitations”, and “restrictions”.
 This is often the perception of the creative thinker.
 “Don’t box me in” is an often used phrase.
 As a product person, I feel the role of a product person within a software team is to bridge the gap between how creatives and how analytical thinkers perceive structure.
 I see structure as fuel.

 Everyone has their own definition of clutter.
 To many, clutter constitutes large amounts of “stuff” piling up in a space which should not usually contain so much of said “stuff”.
 While focussing on day to day tasks, I’ve noticed that there are several areas of my day to day which have high potential for clutter.
 When these areas are cluttered, I feel like my focus shifts and isn’t as sharp as it could be.
 Today, I’d like to help reform our views on what creates mental clutter, and how to overcome this and achieve laser-like focus.

 One area of business building and product development is predicting the success of the product, before launch.
 This is one area everyone tries to get as accurate as possible, in search of the one unifying metric to unite all and predict accurate success trends.
 Methodologies such as the lean startup approach aim to ensure as accurate a product success rating as possible, by approaching the project from a customer-centric point of view (if you build what they want, they will come).
 Now that we’ve discussed how to get customer feedback, lets discuss how we make use of this feedback in our approach to product planning.

 While in the gym this morning, doing lunges with a barbell on my back, I experienced the best feeling I’ve experienced during a workout; the feeling of zoning out.
 This lead me to question; “am I zoning out, or simply zoning in on the task?”
 After completing the last set of lunges, my trainer was extremely impressed and said “great job, Matt!
 That was a great set of lunges!
 I’m very impressed!”.
 Now normally, my trainer enjoys taking the “drill sergeant” approach, preferring to motivate with “come on, you owe me another 5”.
 Outside of the workout sets, he’s really smiley and happy, so this drill sergeant approach feels somewhat out of character.
 For some, it works.
 For me, I’ve not always felt it to be the best motivator.
 Today, I discovered why and (most importantly) what is a motivator for me.

 One of the most complex (and sometimes cumbersome) tasks within scaling a lean startup is to get feedback from your customers.
 During the early stages when customers are few and far between, this process is easier.
 Down the line, as you scale, the process can become tricky to manage.
-Today, I’d like to run throughContinue reading “Gathering Customer Feedback”

 Building a new product or business is a really exciting process.
 There is no feeling quite like the feeling of seeing an idea through to it’s final product.
 What many founders forget to consider is the day after launch day.
 The business needs to sustain itself, at the very least to cover the upfront setup and production costs.